merovi-labs/svgtexture2d/README.md

 When prompted for the import settings, select `SVGTexture2D` from the Import dropdown.

 Your SVG is now imported as an `SVGTexture2D` resource.
 You can use it with `SVGSprite2D` or `SVGAnimatedSprite2D` nodes in your scenes.

+You can then add an `SVGCamera2D` and you should be able to resize the game and see your `SVGSprite2D` assets automatically accounting for the change in zoom.

 ## License